Preparing Pipes for Winter in Canada

 Frozen Water Inside Pipes: Just as the pipes contract in cold weather, the opposite happens to any water inside the pipe.
-As water in the pipe freezes, its molecules crystalize and begin to expand.
+As the water in the pipe freezes, its molecules crystalize and begin to expand.
 If the water freezes and expands as the metal pipe contracts, pressure begins to build.
 If this contraction and expansion continue, the increasing pressure eventually causes the pipe to rupture at its weakest point.

 How to Keep Water Pipes from Freezing in Winter